akheron/typera-openapi/README.md

 /**
  * @prefix /api
+ * @tags Tag3
  */
 export default router(myRoute, ...)

 // The optional @prefix JSDoc tag prepends the prefix to all route paths.
+// Tags from router are added to all its routes.
 ```

 Run the `typera-openapi` tool giving paths to your route files as command line